Destination Unknown are a new outfit from North Carolina that are primarily the duo of singer Brad Henshaw and multi instrumentalist Jon Dewsbury.

 Most of the songs here are covers, heard elsewhere on a number of yesteryear artists and albums.
 I’ll cover off the details as we go.

 Things get off to a slow start, but very soon ‘Rivals’ grabs your attention, the chugging nature of the guitars and pulsing bass kick into gear.
-The dogs pushes the pitch up half s note on the third chorus.
+The song pushes the pitch up half s note on the third chorus.
 Great start.
-‘One Heart’ takes the AOR quota to a new level, it really is ear Candy.
+‘One Heart’ takes the AOR quota to a new level, it really is ear candy.

 Tinkly synth introduce ‘Even Angels Fall’.
 This is quite a beautiful track, one that was co-written by the late Benjamin Orr and John Kalishes during the early 90’s, it never quite made it to a second solo effort from Ben, the material remains unreleased.
 ‘Holding On’ is another track pitched at AOR, even with the inclusion of sax this one still comes out smelling of roses.